dandrews/nefarious-linkedin/README.md

 I've gone ahead and broke most of the cipher and that is how the extension is able to show you the names of each extension they are looking for.

+The other information in the JSON is not so interesting.
+There's mainly book keeping information such as how often to scan your browser, the current version of the JSON document, which URLs to scan for each extension, etc.

+### Tips for Extension Authors

+    TODO

 ### Credit

 The squirrel icon used by the extension was found on